AnimeshDeb/BlueSky_Bot/README.md

 # BlueSky_Bot

+### Goal
-Goal: To create a Bluesky social media bot that can create an account and post content automatically and regularly to the platform.
+To create a Bluesky social media bot that can:
+- Create an account
+- Post content automatically and regularly to the platform

+### Current Status
-Current Status: Completing automated signup to the platform
+- Completing automated signup to the platform